 - advising a variety of other business clients on due diligence, structuring, financing, joint ventures, partnerships, land tenure and security matters in connection with business ventures involving First Nations and projects on First Nation land;

 - preparing requests for proposals and responses to requests for proposals on major projects, including destination casino, sewage treatment plant and infrastructure projects on First Nation land;

 - assisting with the establishment of the federal First Nations Tax Commission and the development and implementation of its corporate governance policies;

 - acting as counsel to the First Nations Tax Commission on the proposed new federal Indigenous Land Title Act and regulations;

-- advising on the implications of modern First Nation legislation, including the Indian Oil and Gas Act, First Nations Commercial and Industrial Development Act and First Nations Land Management Act and on modern First Nations’ treaties;
+- advising on the implications of modern First Nation legislation, including the Indian Oil and Gas Act, and First Nations Commercial and Industrial Development Act, First Nations Fiscal Management Act, First Nations Land Management Act and on modern First Nations’ treaties;

 - advising Tk’emlups te Secwepémc (Kamloops) on relations and agreements with governments and developers and a broad range of real property and commercial matters, including reserve land leasing matters, the establishment of a development approval process, the structuring and implementation of comprehensive real estate developments and the acquisition of a major ranch property to be added to the First Nation’s reserve lands;

 - advising the developer of the Kicking Horse Mountain Resort near Golden, British Columbia on all real estate development and regulatory matters from resort start-up, including negotiating its Ski Area Development Agreement with the Province of British Columbia and establishing water and sewer utilities and a regime for the mountain’s regulation of real estate development; and

 - advising developers and First Nations on the structuring and implementation of multi-phase, mixed-use developments on First Nation land.